Acromatic/rdr2-online-ahk/README.md

   4. Push to the branch (`git push origin my-new-feature`)
   5. Create new Pull Request

+  Starting in 2015 list of contributors over the years:

+  * KeyMash
+  * twentyafterfour
+  * StArL0rd84
+  * REDR0VER68
+  * OriginalEmpire
+  * 2called-chaos
+  * Updated to 2020-21 by: Midnight ( January 2021 )
+  * Rewritten for RDR2 by: Midnight ( August 2021 )

 ## Legal

 This repository is licensed under the MIT license.
+It is Free to use for ANY purpose.